Fastest Way to Reduce Blood Pressure Naturally

-- lowering your stress levels through meditation, Yoga, etc. (I prefer to use slow breathing exercises).
+- lowering your stress levels through meditation, yoga, slow breathing exercises (I prefer to use slow breathing exercises myself)

-- get your heart beating and blood flowing through physical exercise such as walking, jogging, sking, etc. (I climb the hill behind my house regularly).
+- getting your heart beating and blood flowing through physical exercise such as walking, jogging, sking, etc. (I climb the hill behind my house regularly).

-- eat less bad foods such as table salt, trans-fats, etc.
+- eating less bad foods such as table salt, processed foods containing trans-fats, etc.

-- eat more good foods such as vegetables, olive oil, fruit, etc.
+- eating more good foods such as vegetables, olive oil, nuts and seeds, fruit, etc.

-Using these techniques together I have managed to lower my blood pressure of 195 over 120 range in March 2009 to often under 120 over 80 in the course of 4 to 5 months.
+Using these techniques together I have managed to lower my blood pressure of 195 / 120 range in March 2009 to often under 120 / 80 in the course of 4 to 5 months.

-The guide highlighted below shows you exactly how to accomplish this drop in blood pressure without become a slave to medications.
-It is the fastest way to lower blood pressure naturally.
+I’ve now put together a guide to lowering your blood pressure naturally which shows you exactly how to accomplish this drop in blood pressure without becoming a slave to medications.

 Click on the link below for more information: